matthewpwatkins/gobble/README.md

 I like playing Jumbo Boggle with my family.
 But we lost our Boggle board.
 Also my work recently gave me access to GitHub Copilot.
 So I decided to put it through its paces creating a Boggle board generator.

 My goal was simple: Don't write any of the code myself.
-Ask GitHub Copilot to generate the code, describe the output and ask it to fix it.
+Ask GitHub Copilot to generate the code using only the level of detail you might get from a semi-technical product manager, describing the output of its code, and ask it to fix it based on what I see so it can iterate on it.
 This is the result.

 ## Play it yourself